The Importance of Build-ups

 Without further delay, let’s start with a snare from which I will make a snare roll.
 You can use any kind of VST sampler for this purpose.
-In this case, I will use a Battery 4 by Native instruments.
+In this case, I will use a Battery 4 by Native Instruments.
 The next thing would be to make a sequence of notes in the midi editor window of SoundBridge, with additional velocity changes that will trigger the snare sample.
 The sequence will speed up gradually as you can see in the picture below.

-It goes without saying that it would be a plus to automate few parameters like pitch and reverb to rise some tension.
+It goes without saying that it would be a plus to automate few parameters like pitch and reverb to raise some tension.
 In the pitch envelope section within Battery 4 I will automate the pitch amount parameter.
 Subsequently, the automation of the built-in reverb effect will follow.
 Here is how snare roll sounds processed like that:

 ~Snare Roll 1 with Pitch and Reverb Automation